Top Ten Books to Take Camping

 One of the most prolific female nature writers, Williams captures the beauty and serenity of the desert with her poetic yet poignant depiction of our place in the world.

-I did take this book on camp with me 3 years ago, still love this book.
+I took this book on a camping trip three years ago.
+I still love this book.

 His first book is both one of his best and shortest.
 This book chronicles one of America's best naturalists traveling through one of America's best landscapes.
 What else do you need?

-While not a nature book specifically, Campbell write about myths and their sadly disappearing place in modern society.
+While not a nature book specifically, Campbell writes about myths and their sadly disappearing place in modern society.
 From rites of passage to mythic journeys undertaken by the body and spirit, this book opens your eyes to the wonders of the human condition.
-You'll see your time in nature as more than just a vacation and instead, it will become a part of a vital transformation into a being of the world.
+You'll see your time in nature as more than just a vacation.
+Instead, it will become a part of a vital transformation into a being of the world.

-Not all spiritual books are religious nor are all books about nature secular.
-This story about a man seeking his own true freedom and awakening by experiencing the world and all its forms.
+Not all spiritual books are religious, nor are all books about nature secular.
+This story is about a man seeking his own true freedom and awakening by experiencing the world in all its forms.
 Traversing both nature and civilization, the hero reminds us what it means to be a part of our surroundings and to be human.

-Winner of 3 prestigious awards and a finalist for the Pulitzer Prize, this book is about the wonders of nature at a micro scale.
-Visiting a patch of ground (one-square meter in size) for a year, a biologist tells us of the wonders of the little things.
-This book will get you looking at every leaf and grain of dirt in a whole other light.
+Winner of three prestigious awards and a finalist for the Pulitzer Prize, this book is about the wonders of nature at a micro scale.
+Visiting a patch of ground (one square meter in size) for a year, a biologist tells us of the wonders of the little things.
+This book will get you looking at every leaf and grain of dirt in a whole new light.

 The Contenders